Dannesk/Dannesk/README.md

 - Native frontend powered by **Dioxus Blitz**
   - Experimental **wgpu + vello** rendering stack
 - Cryptography and transaction logic implemented in Rust
-- Designed for security, transparency, and native performance
+- Designed for security and transparency.

 ---